Educators and Professionals

-Dr. Demuth received her Doctorate in Education (Ed.D.) in K-12 Education Leadership at USC in 2015.
+Dr. Demuth-Korhonen received her Doctorate in Education (Ed.D.) in K-12 Education Leadership at USC in 2015.
 With over fifteen years of teaching experience, her most memorable experiences have been teaching Pre-K at Harvard University and working with parents to open micro-schools.
-Dr. Demuth weaves Reggio and Constructivism philosophies to create a curriculum that meets the needs of 21st century learners with personalized Science, Technology, Engineering, Arts, and Math project-based experiences.
-She incorporates the latest research and constantly evolves the curriculum to meet the students’ interests and needs.
+Dr. Demuth-Korhonen weaves Reggio and Constructivism philosophies to create a curriculum that meets the needs of 21st century learners with personalized Science, Technology, Engineering, Arts, and Math project-based experiences.
+She incorporates the latest research and consistently evolves the curriculum to meet the students’ interests and needs.

-Teaching children to read and write is one of the most rewarding experiences for Dr. Demuth as an educator.
+Teaching children literacy and math skills is one of the most rewarding experiences for Dr. Demuth-Korhonen as an educator.
 She facilitates a blended program of whole language, invented spelling, phonics, social constructivism, and process drama to maintain motivation for reading and writing.
-By incorporating the child's interests and moving at a pace that maintains the child's confidence, Dr. Demuth has observed numerous children make leaps and bounds in their literacy development.
-With a strong foundation in reading and writing, students are better able to research, document, and experiment with STEAM learning projects.
+In mathematics she derives lessons from cognitively guided instruction (CGI) incorporated with math fluency and manipulatives, as well as real world experiences and projects.
+By incorporating the child's interests and moving at a pace that maintains the child's confidence, Dr. Demuth-Korhonen has observed numerous children make leaps and bounds in their academic development.
+With a strong foundation in reading, writing, and math, students are better able to research, document, and experiment with STEAM learning projects.

-Dr. Demuth has a deep passion for teaching and learning.
-She creates the most authentic and honest approach to education possible to prepare children for success in today’s globalized society.
-Dr. Demuth hopes you will join her endeavor in education reform and expresses her gratitude for sharing in these dreams.
+Dr. Demuth-Korhonen has a deep passion for teaching and learning.
+In honor of her commitment as a life-long learner, she will be studying at the Opal School in Portland, OR during the spring of 2019 to bring back more knowledge and experience to Dream AcadeME.
+To her fullest ability, she creates an authentic and honest approach to education to prepare children for success in today’s globalized society, while evolving her understanding of best practices along the way.
+Dr. Demuth-Korhonen hopes you will join her endeavor in education reform and expresses her gratitude for sharing in these dreams.

 Nivedan is a private academic and music tutor, teaching by day and rocking the stage by night.
 Originally from the Bay Area, Nivedan moved down south to attend UCLA, graduating with a major in Mass Media Communications and a minor in Film & Television.
 After spending two years consulting the recruiting teams of the top Bay Area tech startups, including Airbnb and Counsyl, Nivedan moved on to focus on his lifelong passions in education and music.